 Meetings in the mid 20th century were held in Edinburgh in a building above Victoria Street.
 In the late sixties meetings moved to the 17th century Cannonball House at the top of the Royal Mile where they remained for several years.
 Other known locations were St James Square, Lawn Market Buildings, and the Village Hall in Juniper Green.
 Paul Miller, an EMBA member and employee of an Animal Breeding Organisation at Kings Buildings, later obtained permission to hold the meetings at the West Mains Road Campus and enjoy the use of the more modern facilities on offer there.
 This proved satisfactory for some considerable time until a more central location with good facilities and parking became available in the shape of the Royal Botanical Gardens.
-Today we continue to use the RBG at Inverleith Row for our Annual Honey Show, with our winter lectures taking place in the Old Medical School , George Square, and training sessions being held at the Strathbrock Partnership Centre, Broxburn, within easy reach of the teaching apiaries.
+Today, we use the Eric Liddell centre in Bruntsfield for our winter talks and annual honey show, with our training sessions being held at the Strathbrock Partnership Centre, Broxburn, within easy reach of the teaching apiaries.

 The Royal Highland Show